How Much Does Car Key Cost?

 This is not the case when it comes to car key replacement service because there are many other expenses to conclude in the process.
 For instance; purchasing the key code of your vehicle, not to mention that an automotive transponder key is way more expensive than a residential or a commercial key.

 Yes, we know!
 Automotive keys are not cheap to replace, so we would like to expose the expenses to make your car key.
+With this in mind, we’re trying to keep the lowest prices as possible.
 From the beginning to the end, this is the process of car key replacement on-site.

 Car Key Replacement Paperwork

 Believe it or not, but in many cases, doing the paperwork in order to provide you with a lost car key replacement service takes more time than actually making your new vehicle key.
 While we need to verify your ownership of the vehicle twice, we also need to verify our legit car key making service twice.

 This involves not only to fill up your details on our receipt but also to fill up a special form of NASTF, which is the organization of automotive key codes and pin codes.